 We are proud to be a founding partner in what is now, the 5rd consecutive year that the pedal power event has taken place.
 Our staff and colleges are humbled to ride in this yearly event to raise much needed funds and food for the Edmonton and area Food Bank.
 Please come out and support us for this very worthwhile cause and help us provide families in need this Christmas season.

-In 2007, Curtis—an employee at Fillmore Construction—was diagnosed with a rare form of bone cancer and passed away quickly following his results.
+Curtis—an employee at Fillmore Construction—was diagnosed with a rare form of bone cancer and passed away quickly following his results.
 Curtis inspired everyone at Fillmore Construction with his ‘can-do’ attitude and positive spirit up until the end of his life.
 Fillmore Construction was so touched by Curtis’ gratitude and commitment that they spent three months and $70,000 adding a garage, driveway, sidewalks, fencing, landscaping, and a deck to his family’s home.